qntln/react-redux/README.md

 React Redux
 =========================

+## Purpose of this fork

+This is a fork of react-redux which enables the user to pass the name of a subscription function used instead of the original store.subscribe function.
+Other extra parameters are passed as args to this function - this enables us to call only a subset of the original listeners.

 Official React bindings for [Redux](https://github.com/reduxjs/redux).
 Performant and flexible.

 [![build status](https://img.shields.io/travis/reduxjs/react-redux/master.svg?style=flat-square)](https://travis-ci.org/reduxjs/react-redux) [![npm version](https://img.shields.io/npm/v/react-redux.svg?style=flat-square)](https://www.npmjs.com/package/react-redux)